 - Sweating One of the most forgotten reasons that anxiety leads to cold feet is because when you have anxiety you sweat regularly.
 Anxiety itself is the activation of a system in your body that's meant to help you flee when you're faced with danger.
 Sweating is designed to cool down your body so that you don't overheat when you run away.
-Unfortunately, since there is no danger, you simply start to sweat, and your feet are often the area that sweat a great deal and are prone to feeling cold more than other areas of the body.
+Unfortunately, since there is no danger, you simply start to sweat, and your soles sweat a great deal and are prone to feeling cold more than other areas of the body.

 - Blood Flow From Hyperventilation Anxiety also can lead to faster breathing and hyperventilation.
 Hyperventilation causes blood vessels to constrict, which slows down blood flow dramatically.
 It's still flowing into your feet, but because it's slowed down it causes them to experience less heat and feel cold in normal environments.
 It may also tingle and feel numb too.

 - Increased Sensitivity Not all cold feet is the result of changes to your body.
 Some are the result of changes to your mind.
 That is the case with increased sensitivity.
 Anxiety makes people more prone to feeling discomforts - discomforts that they may have had anyway.
 The mind essentially "dials in" to any discomfort and amplifies it.
 So your feet may have always been a little cold once in a while, but anxiety causes you to notice it more.

 These are all potential reasons that your feet may be freezing from anxiety, and any one of them can play a role in why your feet feel colder now than they did in the past.